null

 Optimal number of players: We have found that in-person games have an optimal number of 8-15 players.
 You can expand to 200+ players with expandable teams (non-suspect/secondary players), which works great.
 With suspect roles, we don't typically go over 50 (with exceptions), as it just becomes too much to filter through.
 With a video chat, the optimal number of 'character/suspect' roles is 6-8 players, with the rest being spectators.
 We offer expansion packs with most games that expand to 15-18 characters, as we tested them and it worked.
 However, we caution that adding these extra characters does add to chaos a bit.
 That is why the newer expansion packs don't add suspects but rather add players with a character role in the game.
 We suggest you add them with caution!
 We have found that the number of spectators playing along doesn't affect the game - as long as you minimize their input along the way and keep the focus on the characters.

 Information for each player: Both formats have a pre-game site where the players can read about the others, watch a game trailer video, read the synopsis, get costume links, and sometimes more.
 Both formats have a pre-game round.
 For the actual gameplay, the information for in-person games are given in three rounds of clue cards during the game.
 These clue cards need to either be printed and prepared by the host or by our staff, in a boxed kit called a party pack.
 Virtual games have character packets that are emailed to the players before the game.
-They are only allowed to view certain pages prior to the big event.
+They are only allowed to view certain pages before the big event.
 The game is designed so that it might give them an advantage in the mystery itself if they were to view the packet in advance, but no one character packet can spoil the game entirely.
 Hopefully, you don't have cheaters in your game, but if so - it's going to be okay - the host is the only one with the solution PDF and video. :) We do not suggest allowing your players to view the entire packet before playing the game.
 This is not for playhouse theater - it's a game meant to give a memorable experience.
 It's okay that they get information as they go along.
-We expect there to be a few awkward lags while people read things for the next round - that's okay!
+We expect a few awkward lags while people read things for the next round - that's okay!

 Host instructions: The host instructions for the downloaded in-person game is given in one PDF file along with the rest of the game materials.
 The game is in one file is for the hosts who wish to send it to UPS or another print shop to have it all printed.
 This keeps you from having to send multiple files to the print shop, as undoubtedly, you would skip one or more and then be in a pickle.
 With a party pack, you get a bound booklet and a game-specific sheet that explains how the game differs from the norm.
 A virtual game has a separate PDF file for instructions.